 A draft HRA was first undertaken in 2019 in support of the draft Plan Strategy.
-This is the draft 'final' HRA which assesses the Plan Strategy as directed to be modified in the Direction from the Department for Infrastructure (Dfl).
-It takes account of the views of the Planning Appeals Commission expressed in the independent examination report.
+This is the final HRA which assesses the Plan Strategy as directed to be modified in the Direction from the Department for Infrastructure (DfI).
+It takes account of the views of the Planning Appeals Commission expressed in the Independent Examination report.
 It takes account of up-to-date information.
 Following both statutory and public consultation and upon consideration of any relevant comments received, this final HRA will then be prepared for publishing alongside the adopted Plan Strategy.

-Overview of draft Plan Strategy
+Overview of Plan Strategy